Give your feet a break

 What does Backpacking North use?

-Like most people who have made the transition to lighter-weight backpacking, in the past I've used some seriously heavy boots.
+Like most people who have made the transition to lighter-weight backpacking, in the past I used some seriously heavy boots.
 I was particularly proud when I purchased my Meindl Hiking Boots from a local store after first moving to Lapland.
 They were big.
-They were heavy (1112g / 39 oz per shoe).
+They were heavy (1112g / 39 oz per shoe!).
 They were constructed of leather, metal, and fragments of neutron star.
-I could imagine myself stomping along the trails in all weather wearing these monster shoes.
-Nothing could stop me, because shoes maketh the man, and I was so very manly wearing them.
+I could imagine myself stomping along the trails in all weathers wearing these monster boots.
+Nothing could stop me, because boots maketh the man, and I was so very manly wearing them.
+Rarr!

-I also felt very tired at the end of the day, which I guess is not so manly.
+I also, oddly, felt very tired at the end of the day, which I guess is not so manly.
 It was a joy to take them off and give my feet a rest.

 After hiking in over 30ºC / 86ºF temps in the BWCAW, I realised it was time for a change, and this coincided with my shift to ultralight (and the start of this blog, no less).

 I looked at the online community and found that LaSportiva and inov-8 had the widest range of popular ultralight shoes (with New Balance and Montrail also contenders).
-I liked the look of the inov-8s (and, admittedly, that they were a British company – a very out of character moment of patriotism there) and ordered a pair of Roclite 295s.
+I liked the look of the inov-8s (and, admittedly, that they were a British company – a uncharacteristic moment of patriotism there) and ordered a pair of Roclite 295s.

 I liked them so much I decided to get a pair of Terroc 330s to complement them for different trail types.
 The Terroc 330s were the de facto hiking shoe from inov-8, popular and proven among a huge amount of backpackers.
-While the 295s are great for slippery, muddy terrain, I find the 330s are better for harder, more compacted trails – the "endurance" sole is harder wearing, and the Terra shank much stiffer.
-The flatter tread / cleats have an odd tendency to pick up a lot of grit (the only thing I pick up with the 295s is my pace).
-Grip on wet surfaces (ie wood, roots) is ok, but not as great as the 295s.
-I wore the 330s on daily dog walks in the forest nearby mainly, and on trails that I knew were well-trodden.
+While the 295s were great for slippery, muddy terrain, the 330s were better for harder, more compacted trails – the "endurance" sole was harder wearing, and the Terra shank much stiffer.
+The flatter tread / cleats had an odd tendency to pick up a lot of grit (the only thing I picked up with the 295s was my pace).
+Grip on wet surfaces (ie wood, roots) was ok, but not as great as the 295s.
+I ended up wearing the 330s more on daily dog walks in the forest nearby, and on trails that I knew were well-trodden.

 However... like many shoe companies, inov-8 have a tendency to fiddle with the design each year instead of sticking with what works.
 Over the years I feel they dropped the ball further and further with each new version of their shoes, and when they adopted a non-mesh upper material that takes longer to dry, well, that was the final straw.
-Section Hiker Philip Werner has written that inov-8 have wrecked the Terrocs.
+Section Hiker Philip Werner felt that inov-8 have wrecked the Terrocs, and I've not replaced mine with the latest versions.

 I read about inov-8 releasing a lighter shoe with a new sole – Tri-C, or triple compound – featuring not one, not two, but three (three!) types of rubber; grippy, hard, and medium.
 The Trailroc 255s promised the best of all worlds: one shoe to rule them all.
 But sadly I found this wasn't to be, and they ended up being more a jack of all trades, master of none.
-Unlike the 295s, which grip like a polar bear's fangs, the smaller lugs of the 255s left me feeling insecure on slippery rock and roots.
-They also have an "anatomic" (read: tighter) fit as opposed to the "comfort" fit of the others.
-There is a new version of the Trailroc 255 out now, which seems to share the same non-mesh material as the new 330s.
+Unlike the 295s, which grip like a polar bear's fangs, the smaller lugs of the 255s left me feeling uncomfortably insecure on slippery rock and roots.
+They also have an "anatomic" (read: tight) fit as opposed to the "comfort" fit of the others.
+The current version of the Trailroc 255 seems to keep the mesh upper, but the sole still seems to be unreliable.
 You can read my comparison review of the three shoes here.

 Eventually, following a adventure in Sarek National Park where the latest design of 295s gave me a crippling blister, I decided it was time to switch brands, and settled on a pair of LaSportiva Ultra Raptors.
 They weigh about the same, at 340g / 11 oz per shoe, but a much more hard wearing than the inov8s.
 The sole is thicker and firmer than the 295s, and I find this to be more comfortable over long distances.
 After a few day's hiking around the three borders of Finland / Norway / Sweden I didn't even have a hot spot on my feet.
 They drain well, dry fast (perhaps a touch slower than the 295s, but I can live with that), and seem to be more rugged.

-I much prefer Bridgedale X-Hale Speed Demon synthetics which are padded where you need padding, a dn thin everywhere else.
+I much prefer Bridgedale Speed Demon synthetics which are padded where you need padding, and thin everywhere else.
 As they are synthetic they're hydrophobic and dry very fast, yet are perfectly warm enough for three-season use, even in chilly Lapland.

 Last but not least, following the Sarek blister incident, I invested in a pair of Dirty Girl gaiters (pink skull and crossbones, fwiw).
 They stop little bits of grit and dirt from entering the shoes through the mesh, thus preventing irritation.

 The market for mesh trail runners and ultralight footwear has exploded in recent years.
-Whereas a few years ago I couldn't find anything other than heavy boots even in the better outdoor stores in Rovaniemi, today I can go to the supermarket and buy a pair of inov-8 X-Talon 212s (and believe me, I am very tempted, too).
-This is an incredible about face for the industry.
+Whereas a few years ago I couldn't find anything other than heavy boots in the outdoor stores in Rovaniemi, today I can go to the supermarket and buy a pair of inov-8 X-Talon 212s.
+This is an incredible about face for the industry, even if the increased popularity of running is partially to thank.

 Because there are so many options to choose from now, it would be impossible and pointless to list them all.
-Instead I'll follow the same method as earlier editions of Ultralight Makeover, and select shoes that have proven their reliability or are popular with other bloggers.
+Instead I'll follow the same method as earlier editions of Ultralight Makeover, and select shoes that have proven their reliability or that have been mentioned by other bloggers.
 Note also that shoe models change annually, and are often redesigned, replaced or just plain removed from sale in the time it takes to write a sentence about it.
-It's very frustrating for your dedicated blogger, believe me.
+It's very frustrating for your humble dedicated blogger, believe me, and as such please accept my apologies if the links in this article end up taking you to dead pages.
+I can only update so often.

-You'd be forgiven for thinking I've been paid by inov-8 to write this article – unfortunately I haven't; it's just a fact that their shoes are very popular, particularly in the EU where they are based (at least until the UK makes up its mind and leaves in a bug huff because nobody listens to them anymore), and they have a wide range (perhaps too wide?) to choose from.
+With the increasing popularity of running, many companies now make a wide selection of shoes (perhaps too wide?) to choose from.
 Alongside inov-8, the other historically big trail runner manufacturers are La Sportiva and New Balance, both of which have a larger following in the Americas.
 Recent members of the gang include Merrell, Salomon, Salewa... you name them, everyone wants a piece of the mesh action.

 As I mentioned earlier, one of the most beloved shoes among backpackers is the inov-8 Terroc 330.
-Built using inov-8s "comfort" last, they come recommended by Joe, Phil, and Colin Ibbotson who has worn them on long-distance hikes and come to a common conclusion that they are relatively short-lived for the price.
-I just saw Nick at The Mountain's Silhouette also has them, and this is by no means a comprehensive list.
-Remember, however, that inov-8's new materials are inferior to the old style mesh, and sadly the 330s can no longer be so highly recommended.
+The originals came recommended by Joe, Phil, and Colin Ibbotson who has worn them on long-distance hikes and come to a common conclusion that they are relatively short-lived for the price.
+Remember, however, that inov-8 adopted new materials on the most recent version that many agreed were inferior to the old style mesh.
+Currently, the 330 is missing from their roster on the website.

-La Sportiva Ultra Raptors are a popular choice.
+Recently, La Sportiva Ultra Raptors have proven to be a popular choice.
 Philip Werner switched to them a few years ago, and the Big Outside calls them "outstanding".
+But naturally, La Sportiva have more than one show...
+Jaakko reviews the La Sportiva Wildcats, liking them apart from the grip.
+The Bushido's are also frequently seen lurking around the feet of keen ultralighters.

-Roger Caffin likes the New Balance 889 Multisports.
-To be honest I'm a touch suspicious of the amount of New Balance reviews over at Backpacking Light, but these look and sound like a reasonably good pair (they appear to be EOL though).
+Roger Caffin liked the New Balance 889 Multisports, but they're long discontinued.
+THe nearest I can find from NB are the T910 v3, which look decent enough.
+To be honest I'm a touch suspicious of the amount of New Balance reviews over at Backpacking Light, but these look and sound like a reasonably good pair – light at around 11.3 oz / 310 g, and the drop is 8mm.

-Brian Green calls the Altra Lone Peaks (also for the ladies)the most comfortable pair of trail runners he's ever worn.
-They're a zero drop, barefoot style shoe which Toe Salad also think is a great shoe, and Ryan Jordan described as "as close to an ideal backpacking shoe for the minimalist that I can find."
-In the comments below, Jeff Jacobs points out that the new, improved Lone Peak 1.5 (mens / womens) ups the ante even more, and included a built-in patch of velcro to accommodate gaiters such as Dirty Girls.
+Brian Green singled out the Altra Lone Peaks (also for the ladies) as the most comfortable pair of trail runners he's ever worn.
+They're a zero drop, barefoot style shoe which Toe Salad also rated highly, and Ryan Jordan described as "as close to an ideal backpacking shoe for the minimalist that I can find."
+They are now on the third iteration which seem to my eyes to be even better.
+What I especially like is the inclusion of a velcro patch at the rear, perfect for a mini gaiter.
+If I wasn't so sold on Ultra Raptors, I'd be looking at a pair of these.

-Speaking of gaiters, I know Joe at Thunder in the Night had a pair of Shorties, as does Stick, and I liked the look of Nielsen Brown Outdoor's saucy pair of Dirty Girls so much I bought my own pair.
-Dave C. declares his to be "bomber", which is more than can be said for the LaSportiva XCountry's in the same review.
+Speaking of gaiters, I liked the look of Nielsen Brown Outdoor's saucy pair of Dirty Girls so much I bought my own pair.
+Dave C. declares his to be "bomber".
 If you want more reviews, may I suggest you google "Dirty Girls" and see what you come up with.
+I also have a pair of Integral Designs shortie gaiters which were once popular but have now gone the way of the Dodo since the company was purchased by Rab.
+However, as an alternative, Rab make the Scree gaiters, which look OK (as do the alternatives from OR) if you want something with less personality than the Dirty Girls.

 Andrew Skurka on embracing wet feet and minimizing their effect